swimoden/LocalizationExtractor/README.md

 ## Pattern Generation

-Instead of requiring users to write raw regex, the CLI allows you to enter an example of your localization usage.
-For example:
+The CLI supports advanced pattern detection.
+You can enter one or more examples of how your project performs localization, and it will generate the appropriate regex patterns.
+Examples:

 ```
-"submit_button".localized(comment: "Title for the submit button")
+"submit_button".localized(comment: "Submit")
+NSLocalizedString("cancel", comment: "Cancel button")
+L10n.alert.title
 ```

-From this, the tool will automatically generate an appropriate regex pattern for extracting localization keys and comments.
+The engine supports:
+- `.localized(comment:)`, `.localized("comment")`, `.localized`
+- `NSLocalizedString(...)` with and without comments
+- `MKLocalizedString(...)`, or any variant ending in `LocalizedString(...)`
+- SwiftGen-style `L10n.key.path`

-If no example is entered, the following default pattern is used:
+If no example is entered, the following fallback default is used:

 ```
 NSLocalizedString\(\s*"([^\"]+)"